 Federal law prohibits discrimination on the basis of race, color or national origin (Title VI of the Civil Rights Act of 1964); sex (Title IX of the Educational Amendments of 1972); or disability in educational programs or activities receiving federal financial assistance.
-Students and parents are hereby notified that the Houston County Board of Education does not discriminate in any educational programs or activities.
-For questions or concerns about Title IX, a student or parent should contact the school's Title IX Coordinator or contact the district's Title IX Coordinator at: Assistant Superintendent for School Operations, P.O.
-Box 1850, Perry Georgia, 31069 or by phone at 478-988-6200.
+Students and parents are hereby notified that the Houston County School District does not discriminate in any educational programs or activities.
+For questions or concerns about Title IX, a student or parent should contact the District's Title IX Coordinator at: Dr. Christopher Brown, Executive Director of School Operations, 1100 Main Street, Perry, Georgia, 31069 or by phone at 478-988-6200, or email address, TitleIX@hcbe.net.
+Complaint forms are available in the principal's office at each school.